Posted 6 p.m. Wednesday, Sept. 7, 2022

 It is used to determine if you are eligible for federal and state financial aid.
 This includes loans, federal and state grants and institutional aid (institutional aid is aid from the school you will be attending).
 Sometimes scholarships require FAFSA information as part of the eligibility requirements, so having this form complete will also help with application to these scholarships.

-Incoming college students and current college students should file the FAFSA as soon as the application opens on Oct.
-1 of each year — starting your senior year in high school and continuing throughout college.
+Incoming college students and current college students should file the FAFSA as soon as the application opens, typically in October, starting your senior year in high school and continuing throughout college.

 Filling out the form as close to the opening date as possible is important.
 For instance, a university may be able to offer a certain amount of grant funding to students and that amount will slowly be used up as students file the FAFSA and their eligibility is determined — leaving fewer dollars left to those who apply later.

 Students should also consider if a college has priority dates/priority deadlines.
 While some schools do not set them, those that do will ask that you apply before the priority date to be considered for all available financial aid programs.
 The priority date at UW-La Crosse each year is Feb.
 1 for students who are entering college for the upcoming fall term.
-If you miss it, you may not qualify for some aid because it was awarded to others who applied earlier.
+It is not a deadline date, but if you miss it, you may not qualify for some aid because it was awarded to others who applied earlier.
 Also, meeting the priority date/deadline can factor into a student’s ability to get outside scholarships and institutional scholarships that rely on FAFSA information to determine eligibility.

 Priority dates from colleges aside, the federal government keeps the application open throughout the academic year you are in college.
 Forms must be completed by the student’s last day of attendance within that academic year.